-This 12-week program takes riders who have demonstrated consistent control at the walk and trot to the next level of horsemanship.
-In this session, students will be concentrating on the practical skills and knowledge necessary for the rider to earn Level 2 certification through the CHA (Certified Horsemanship Association).
+This 12-week program takes riders who have demonstrated consistent control at the walk and trot to the next level.
+Students will be concentrating on the practical skills and knowledge necessary for the rider to earn Level 2 certification through the CHA (Certified Horsemanship Association).
 Riders entering this program who have not taken the Level 1 riding exam must receive permission from an instructor, either as an existing student, or after riding in an assessment lesson.
 Students independently adjust their stirrups, and take part in a 45-minute group riding lesson weekly.
 After mastering steering and control at the trot, while maintaining proper riding position, students will turn their attention to the canter.
 The Saddle Club program focuses on transitions, and aims for students to attain safe control of their horse at the canter on the rail.*

 At the culmination of the program, students will have the opportunity to take a written and practical test, the latter of which will be ridden in front of a CHA-certified judge.
 The written exam must be passed with a score of 70 in order to take the riding exam.
 Students attaining a riding score over 90 may move into Bridle Club.
 Students attaining a score over 80 may move only with the permission of their riding instructor.

 *Because safety is our priority, the lesson objectives of the riding program are wholly dependent upon the demonstrated progress of the students; advancement through these objectives is at the discretion of the instructor.

 To test out of Saddle Club, riders must have successfully completed the CHA Level 2 written and riding tests, which means they have learned the canter and have been introduced to cross-rails and ground poles.
 At this point, the rider is ready to join Bridle Club.

 Tuition is $395 per month (4 classes).
 Monthly billing discount available.

 Saturdays 9am-11amSundays 4pm-6pm